 - The stacker offers the added benefit of a cognitive exercise—your baby will experiment with which ring to put on the dowel first, and they will see how order affects the way the rings fit.

-In this video: Monti Kids online lessons teach parents how to introduce toys to their babies for maximum learning potential.
+At every Level, the Monti Kids Program includes video lessons teach that parents how to introduce toys to their babies for maximum learning potential.

-The best gross motor toy for your nine-month-old is a walker wagon.
+On the Move: The best gross motor toy for your nine-month-old

-By now, they are crawling or on the verge of crawling.
-Once they are crawling well, they are going to want to pull up and walk!
+By now, your little one is crawling or on the verge of crawling.
+Once they are moving well on the ground, they are going to want to pull up and walk!

 There is research that shows the many benefits of time spent crawling, and you do not want to rush their development, so this toy is not intended to speed up the process.
 But by supplying the walker wagon, which they are capable of using independently, you are inviting them to explore the next stage of their gross motor movement at their own pace.